Skip to main content

 Create, perform and grow in confidence.
 For learning disabled and/or neurodivergent adults.

-Our weekly drama group is for learning disabled and/or neurodivergent adults aged 18 and over.
-In a safe and encouraging environment, participants work together to build performance skills, grow self-confidence, and engage with the wider theatre community.
+This weekly drama group creates a safe and encouraging environment where participants work together to build performance skills, grow self-confidence, and engage with the wider theatre community.

 Sessions take place on Friday mornings.
-There are three blocks a year, and a summer sharing.
+There are four blocks a year and a summer sharing.

 Citizens Theatre - Participate Studio